What Gauge Is A Sewing Needle

 The main difference between a hand needle and a sewing machine needle is the size.
 Hand needles are much smaller than sewing machine needles.
 This is because hand needles are meant to be used by hand, while sewing machine needles are meant to be used by machines.

-See also Sewing Machine Needle Organizer
+See also Sewing Machine Needle Length

 Another difference between hand needles and sewing machine needles is the type of point.
 Hand needles have a sharp point, while sewing machine needles have a blunter point.
 This is because a sharp point is needed for hand sewing, while a blunter point is needed for machines so that the needle can pass through the fabric without getting stuck.